 Jesus and you…AWKWARD!

 So, how about we take a new look with fresh eyes at the events of this Easter week.
-A week that revealed humanity at its best and its worst, and what that might mean for us today.
+It was a week that revealed humanity at its best and worst, and what that might mean for us today.

 We begin with Palm Sunday.
-Those crowds were lovin’ on Jesus the Prophet on His way to becoming their anticipated King who would save them at last.
-Christ was celebrated as the One who would bring His people out of captivity.
-They were enthralled with Him.
-The cheering was almost deafening.
-Sorta like opening day at Busch Stadium.
-But, remember these were His people and it was all palms and rose petals.
+Those crowds were lovin’ on Jesus the Prophet on his way to becoming their anticipated King who would finally save them.
+Christ was celebrated as the One who would bring his people out of captivity.
+They were enthralled with him.
+The cheering was almost deafening, sorta like opening day at Busch Stadium.
+But remember, these were his people and it was all palms and rose petals.

 (We’ll tackle Holy Thursday at the end of this discussion).

-Then it all went sideways as He went off to Jerusalem to encounter a not-so-supportive crowd.
+Then it all went sideways as he went to Jerusalem to encounter a not-so-supportive crowd.
 What a different picture, huh?
-Here He’s among the political elite, the leaders of the temple, who know enough about Him by now to hate Him, but the average guy on the street doesn’t have a clue who He is.
-And now He is stirring up more anger than a crowd rush for toilet paper on the opening day of Coronavirusmania!
+Here he’s among the political elite, the leaders of the temple, who know enough about him by now to hate him, but the average guy on the street doesn’t know who he is.
+And now he is stirring up more anger than a crowd rush for toilet paper on the opening day of Coronavirus-mania!
 So, the chief priests and elders meet to plot against him.
-They know they have to get Him away from His faithful followers first.
+They know they have to get him away from his faithful followers first.
 “But not during the Feast,” they said, “or there may be a riot among the people.”
 (Matthew 26: 3-5).
 The rest would be easy.

-And how about those disciples who vowed during the height of His ministry to never leave Him?
-We know James and John made it clear they wanted to have an honored place next to Him when He came into His glory (Mark 10:35-37).
-Perhaps the rest of them thought they already had that favored position all sewn up.
-But then they all scattered and ran for cover when He was taken away to be crucified.
+And how about those disciples who vowed to never leave him during the height of his ministry?
+We know James and John made it clear they wanted to have an honored place next to him when he came into his glory (Mark 10:35-37).
+Perhaps the rest thought they already had that favored position all sewn up.
+But then they all scattered and ran for cover when he was taken away to be crucified.
 “This is not what we signed up for!”

-In very short order He was convicted and dragged before an angry crowd who screamed for His crucifixion and they probably didn’t even know why.
-How many do you suppose just got caught up in the moment and didn’t realize until afterwards what they had participated in – the torture and murder of an innocent man they would later discover was PRETTY SPECIAL.
+In short order, he was convicted and dragged before an angry crowd who screamed for his crucifixion, and they probably didn’t even know why.
+How many do you suppose just got caught up in the moment and didn’t realize until afterward what they had participated in – the torture and murder of an innocent man they would later discover was PRETTY SPECIAL.

-On Holy Saturday the waiting begins as we are called to silently contemplate what has happened.
-But, we already know that His glorious resurrection is coming and peace on earth will prevail.
+On Saturday, the waiting begins as we are called to silently contemplate what has happened.
+But we already know that his glorious resurrection is coming, and peace on earth will prevail.
 At least, we used to believe that.
-But this year that truth seems to have been morphed by fear and the unknown.
+But that truth seems to have been morphed by fear and the unknown this year.
 So, maybe this day will be spent like all the rest these past few weeks trying to numb ourselves to what we imagine is coming: watch TV (which only fuels that fear), take a nap, eat, drink, wash hands – repeat.

 Where’s the peace in all that?
 Normally we only have the capacity to think our hearts are at peace when everything is perfect: our relationships are perfect, our kids are perfect, and the mother-in-law moved away (oops, not nice).
 But even, or especially, in these times when fear will try to overwhelm you, don’t let that happen!
 God is ready to prove to you that you are stronger, braver, and more resilient than you ever imagined!
 (Which will come in handy when your mother-in-law has to move back in with you).